nanoporetech/tombo/docs/resquiggle.rst

 The re-squiggle algorithm is the basis for the Tombo framework.
 The re-squiggle algorithm takes as input a read file (in FAST5 format) containing raw signal and associated base calls.
 The base calls are mapped to a genome reference and then the raw signal is assigned to the genomic sequence based on an expected current level model.

-TL;DR:
+**TL;DR**:

 *  Re-squiggle must be run before any other Tombo command (aside from the ``annotate_raw_with_fastqs`` pre-processing sub-command).
-*  Minimally the command takes a directory containing FAST5 files and a genome reference.
+*  Minimally the command takes a directory containing FAST5 files and a genome/transcriptome reference.

    - Genome reference may be previously known or discovered from this sample.

 *  FAST5 files must contain basecalls (as produced by albacore in fast5 mode or added with ``annotate_raw_with_fastqs``), but need not contain the "Events" table.
 *  Tombo currently only supports R9.4 and R9.5 data (via included default models).
+R9.4.1 and R9.5.1 are supported.
 Other data may produce sub-optimal results.
 *  DNA and RNA reads will be detected automatically and processed accordingly (set explicitly with ``--dna`` or ``--rna``).

    -  Tombo does not perform spliced mapping.
 Thus a transcriptime reference must be passed to the re-squiggle command for RNA samples.
 For futher details on Tombo RNA processing see the :doc:`rna` section.

 *  Run ``resquiggle`` over multiple cores with the ``--processes`` option.

+   - The ``--threads-per-process`` is also provided, but it is generally recommended that this option remains set to the default of 1, though it may improve results on some computing environments.

 -----------------
 Algorithm Details